-• identifying and knowing the customers and the persons on behalf of whom they operate, assessing their risk profile, i.e. the likelihood of exposure to phenomena of money laundering activities financing terrorism by means of a specific profiling procedure.
-Risk assessment is based on knowledge of the customers and takes into account, in particular, objective aspects (which type of activity the customers carry out, which transactions they perform and which instruments they use45) and subjective aspects (persons subject to strengthened control requirements; persons established in Countries/areas having privileged tax or anti-money laundering regimes such as those identified by the FATF as being "non-cooperative", etc.).
-Particular attention must be paid to detecting any possible involvement in transactions or in relationships with persons (both natural and legal persons) that are included in public lists published both at national and international level (UN, EU, OFAC lists and MEF (Ministry of Economics and Finance), ABI-UIF lists, hereinafter collectively referred to as "the Black Lists";
+- identifying and knowing the customers and the persons on behalf of whom they operate, assessing their risk profile, i.e. the likelihood of exposure to phenomena of money laundering activities financing terrorism by means of a specific profiling procedure.
+Risk assessment is based on knowledge of the customers and takes into account, in particular, objective aspects (which type of activity the customers carry out, which transactions they perform and which instruments they use54) and subjective aspects (persons subject to strengthened control requirements; entities connected with Countries that have shortcomings in the oversight of money laundering or critical aspects in terms of tax cooperation, etc.).
+Particular attention must be paid to detecting any possible involvement in transactions or in relationships with persons (both natural and legal persons) that are included in public lists published both at national and international level (UN, EU, OFAC lists, etc., hereinafter collectively referred to as "the Black Lists"; - opening of new ongoing relationships and updating/review of the information on existing customers, to ensure compliance with the principle of the "know your customer" rule; - granting and management of credit lines to customers (credit process); - monitoring of operations and ongoing assessment of the risk of money laundering or financing of terrorism, based on specific timelines and procedures defined according to risk profile levels;